Save Now Thru Sept 18th. Learn More >>

 Living the Stream

 Another benefit of soundbars is their ability to wirelessly stream music from your smartphone or tablet through apps like Pandora or Spotify.
 Thanks to wireless connectivity, you won't need to get a separate speaker for your living room.
-If you have a soundbar, the sound, volume and clarity will be far superior to most wireless speakers anyway.
+If you have a soundbar, the sound, volume and clarity will be far superior to most portable wireless speakers anyway.

 If the ability to stream music is important to you, make sure that you select a soundbar that is Wi-Fi or Bluetooth enabled.